DataDog/documentation/content/en/database_monitoring/setup_oracle/selfhosted.md

 ## Install the Agent

 To start collecting Oracle telemetry, first [install the Datadog Agent][1].
-Note you must install the correct version to participate in the beta.
-Contact your Customer Success Manager for more information.
+Note you must install the [correct version][7] to participate in the beta.

 Create the Oracle Agent conf file `/etc/datadog-agent/conf.d/oracle-dbm.d/conf.yaml`.
 See the [sample conf file][2] for all available configuration options.